TerenceNg03/RMMC/standard.md

 let d = 32; # Illegal
 ```

 Variable must be initialized before being used.
 Otherwise will rise a compile error.
+It is possible to declare one and initialize it later.
+But for **Global variables** they must be initialized as soon as they are declared.

 #### 3.2 Function declaration